blt-Tech-Dev/Junior-Full-Stack-Take-home-Assignment/README.md

 ## Introduction

 This is a take home assignment for the role of Junior Full-Stack developer at a company.
-The assignment is to clone the website [Bangkok Asset](https://bangkok-asset.net/#) using HTML, CSS and JavaScript or any other technology of your choice with assets provided in the `assets` folder.
+The assignment is to clone the website [Bangkok Asset](https://bangkok-asset.net/#) using JavaScript framework such as Nextjs or any other technology of your choice with assets provided in the `assets` folder.
 The website should be responsive and should be able to run on all devices and to deploy the website on a server with [vercel](https://vercel.com/).

 ## Description